jbcodeforce/yarfba/docs/serverless/lambda.md

 ![](./images/lambda-fct-0.png){ width=800 }

 * **Triggers** describe when a Lambda function should run.
-A trigger integrates the Lambda function with other AWS services, enabling us to run our Lambda function in response to certain API calls that occur in our AWS account.
+A trigger integrates the Lambda function with other AWS services, enabling to run the Lambda function in response to certain API calls that occur in the AWS account.
 * An **execution environment** manages the processes and resources that are required to run the function.
 * Configuration includes compute resources, execution timeout, IAM roles (lambda_basic_execution)...
 * The execution environment follows the [life cycle](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html) as defined below (time goes from left to right):